 In a previous post, I showed how to determine the best starting lineup to draft in an auction draft using an optimizer tool.
-In this post, I use a Shiny app in R to determine the best possible players to pick in a fantasy football snake draft.
-The app includes the most accurate fantasy football projections available, and calculates a robust average of more sources of projections than any other website using a robust average (see here for a list of the sources of projections).
+In this post, we use a Shiny app in R to determine the best possible players to pick in a fantasy football snake draft.
+The app includes the most accurate fantasy football projections available, and calculates a robust average of more sources of projections than any other website (see here for a list of the sources of projections).
 You can even choose how much weight to give each source.
 Based on your league settings, it determines which players you should draft to maximize your players’ value over typical replacement players at their respective positions.
 It also allows you to change your risk tolerance to avoid picking risky players.
 Best of all, the app updates the selections automatically with your inputs, and you can download the data for yourself.
 So let’s get to it.
 Here’s a more thorough description:

 How it Works